DataRaptor/drift-discord/README.md

 - Since I am on the only one in this repo, I typically commit right to `main` despite the rebuilds.
 No branches / pull requests needed.

-- Create a SQL instance and switch to typeorm if time permits.
-Get rid of 3rd party ORMs.
+- TODO: Create a SQL instance and switch to typeorm if time permits.
+Also get rid of 3rd party ORMs.